wingersonMJ/Whalen_RTS/README.md

 | Average hours of sport participation across all three months, mean (SD)                |      | 14        | 35.26 (31.53)  |

 The cumulative percentage of subjects participating in sports and hours of sport participation are shown in Figure 1.
-The average hours of sport participation across all three months is shown in Figure 2.
+The average hours of sport participation across all three months are shown in Figure 2.

-**Figure 1:** Cumulative percent of subjects who have reported participating in sports at some point by months one, two, and three (grey dashed line).
+**Figure 1:** Cumulative percent of subjects who have reported participating in sports by months one, two, and three (grey dashed line).
 The average practice and game hours participating in sport for months one, two, and three are also shown (black solid line).
 Note the different y-axes on the left and right sides of the plot, corresponding in color to their line plot.

 <img src="figs/Figure1.png" alt="cumulative percent plot" width="600">